Language Play

 Nursery Rhymes

-Nursery Rhyme is traditional part of early learning, playtime fun, and parent/teacher and child interaction.
-Adding American Sign Language turns nursery rhymes and kids songs into interactive singing game.
-They can be played at home or at school by teachers, early childhood professionals, parents and kids.
+Nursery Rhyme is a traditional part of early learning, playtime fun, and parent/teacher and child interaction.
+Adding American Sign Language turns nursery rhymes and kids' songs into the interactive singing game.
+Teachers, early childhood professionals, parents, and kids can play them at home or at school.

 ASL Poetry